JonSno29/readme/README.md

 <div align="center" id="top">
   <img width="500px" height="200px" src="welcome.svg"/>
   </div>
+  ## USER STORY/OVERVIEW

+As a traveler I want an application that can document the cities I plan to travel to and provide me

+the projected weather for those cities.
+I want an account to be able to add and remove places and save them in a trip planner.

   ## TABLE OF CONTENTS:

 🎗 [Installation](#installation)          🎗 [Dependencies](#dependencies)           🎗 [License](#license)              🎗 [Contribute](#contribute)